 This is the most common type of uveitis in cats, accounting for 60% of uveitis cases not caused by another eye problem.
 This type of uveitis is also called “idiopathic uveitis” and has no underlying cause for the inflammation.
 It often develops into a chronic form of uveitis in middle-aged to older cats.

-Several types of infections may cause uveitis in cats.
+Several types of infections may cause severe uveitis in cats.

 - Bartonellosis (infection caused by Bartonella)